Cruise Ship Vocabulary and Glossary

 fathom – a measure of six feet, usually of water depth

-leeside – the side of the ship away from the wind;
+lee side – the side of a ship that is towards the leeward - away from the wind

-purser's desk – the cruise ship equivalent of the land lubbers Front Desk or Information Desk
+purser's desk – the cruise ship equivalent of the front desk, information desk or reception onland

-stateroom – a cruise ship name for a cabin or room in which you sleep
+stateroom – the cruise ship equivalent of the room in which you sleep

 tender – a vessel that transports passengers between the ship and shore when the ship is at anchor in a port.